 At the Quay Law Centre, we are thoroughly familiar with the Supreme Court processes and procedures when it comes to handling family law issues.
 Our lawyers can help you make sound decisions regarding how to handle any type of motion or court appearance.
-Contact us online today to learn more about services or call us at 604-527-1161.
+Contact us at 604-527-1161 today to learn more about our services.

 Commencing the Action

 In British Columbia, an action that deals with family law issues such as divorce, custody, child support, spousal support or a division of assets is commenced with a document known as a Notice of Family Law Claim.
 The party that begins the action is known as the Claimant.

 Defending the Action